 Juniors and seniors in high school and college!!!
-Don’t you want to make as smooth a transition as possible into the next phase of your journey by playing the college game smarter and faster?
+Don’t you want to make as smooth a transition as possible into the next phase of your journey by playing the college game better and faster?

 Transitioning into your school or work of choice has become a serious game of information excavation, wisdom, strategizing and intention.